yichunzhao/spring-configuration-properties/README.md

 # spring-configuration-properties
 Binding application properties to a Bean created in the ApplicationContext.

-@ConfigurationProperties is applied on a class or method level.
+@ConfigurationProperties can be applied on a class or method level.

-## Auto-scaned
+## Auto-scanned
 As of Spring Boot 2.2, Spring finds and registers @ConfigurationProperties classes via a classpath scanning; it needs to use @EnableConfigurationProperties and combined with @Configuration to enable this auto-process.
+Note that: we must indicate the target POJO by @EnableConfigurationProperties({ClientHostInfo.class}), otherwise "org.springframework.beans.factory.NoSuchBeanDefinitionException: No qualifying bean of type 'com.ynz.demo.springconfigurationproperties.ClientHostInfo' available"

 ````
 @SpringBootApplication